DmitryMyadzelets/u-machine/README.md

 mini(); // Makes transition from 'run' to 'run'
 ```

-In state functions `this` always refers to the object you created the machine with.
+In state functions the keyword `this` always refers to the object you created the machine with.

 ```javascript
 var obj = {